a11599/pmi/README.md

 Inputs:

-- ECX: Maximum number of characters to copy from the source string.
+- `ECX`: Maximum number of characters to copy from the source string.
 Set it to the size of the target buffer - 1 to prevent overflow if the source string is longer than the destination area.
-- ESI: Linear address of the ASCIIZ string to copy.
+- `ESI`: Linear address of the ASCIIZ string to copy.
-- EDI: Linear address of the memory area to where the string shall be copied to.
+- `EDI`: Linear address of the memory area to where the string shall be copied to.

 Outputs: